MobilityData/GTFS_Schedule_Best-Practices/index.md

 ###### Arrival Predictions

-* Stops that are in different physical locations (i.e., different designated precise locations for vehicles on designated routes to stop, potentially distinguished by signs, shelters, or other such public information, located on different street corners or representing different boarding facility such as a platform or bus bay, even if nearby each other) should have different __stop_ids__. <!-- (27) -->
+1. {% octicon link id:"stops_1" class:"gtfs-tag" %} Stops that are in different physical locations (i.e., different designated precise locations for vehicles on designated routes to stop, potentially distinguished by signs, shelters, or other such public information, located on different street corners or representing different boarding facility such as a platform or bus bay, even if nearby each other) should have different `stop_id`. <!-- (27) -->
-* Maintain consistent __stop_id__ for the same stops across data iterations (see: [Dataset Publishing & General Practices](#publishing)). <!-- (28) -->
+2. {% octicon link id:"stops_2" class:"gtfs-tag" %} Maintain consistent `stop_id` for the same stops across data iterations (see: [Dataset Publishing & General Practices](#publishing)). <!-- (28) -->

 #### stop_name